napolitanj/To-Do-List/readme.md

 Version 0.3
 -----------

-The application now allows the user to switch between projects Today and This Week while storing what informatio
+The application now allows the user to switch between projects Today and This Week while storing what information.

 -----------
 Version 0.2